polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Before the hands-on lab - SAP NetWeaver on Azure.md

    > **Note**: Quota increase requests are typically completed during the same business day.

+### Task 4: Download SAP binaries

+1. From the lab computer, start a Web browser, and navigate to **SAP Software Downloads** at https://launchpad.support.sap.com/#/softwarecenter/ (requires an SAP Online Service System account).

+1. From the **SAP Software Download**, download the following software packages to the lab computer:

+    -   Installation for SAP IGS integrated in SAP Kernel ; OS: Windows on x64 6 (igsexe_9-80003241.sar)

+    -   Kernel Part I (753) ; OS: Windows on x64 64bit ; DB: Database independen (SAPEXE_401-80002612.SAR)

+    -   Kernel Part II (753) ; OS: Windows on x64 64bit ; DB: MS SQL SERVER (SAPEXEDB_401-80002611.SAR)

+    -   SAP HOST AGENT 7.21 SP42 ; OS: Windows on x64 64bit (SAPHOSTAGENT42_42-20009417.SAR)

+    -   SAP IGS Fonts and Textures (igshelper_17-10010245.sar)

+    -   Support Package SAPCAR 7.21 Windows on x64 64bit (SAPCAR_1211-80000938.EXE)

+    -   Support Package SOFTWARE PROVISIONING MGR 1.0 Windows on x64 64bit (SWPM10SP26_1-20009707.SAR)

+    -   SAP Kernel 7.45 Windows Server on x64 64bit - NW 7.5 (51050826_10.ZIP)

+    -   NW 7.5 Installation Export (51050829_3.ZIP)

+    > **Note**: The packages names (listed above in parenthesis) might be superseded by newer versions.
+If so, ensure to adjust accordingly all references to the names of these packages in this task.
+To find appropriate packages, you can take advantage of the search functionality of the **SAP Software Downloads** portal.

 You should follow all steps provided *before* performing the Hands-on lab.